What is a De Facto relationship?

 If you are or were in a relationship with someone but each of you still had your own home, the court may still consider that you are living in a de facto relationship.
-As set out above living together is only one of the consideration when determining a de facto relationship.
+As set out above living together is only one of the considerations when determining a de facto relationship.

 It is possible to be in more than one de facto relationship at one time.
 It is also possible to be married and in a de facto relationship at the same time.

 De Facto relationship breakdown and parenting arrangements

-If you have children together, regardless of whether you were married or in a de facto relationship, you are able to make an application the Court for parenting orders.
+If you have children together, regardless of whether you were married or in a de facto relationship, you are able to make an application to the Court for parenting orders.
 You can also enter into Parenting Plans and make an application for a child support assessment.

 De Facto parents have to meet the same requirement of attending mediation and being issued with an S60I certificate prior to making an application to the Court.
 In some circumstances, this requirement can be dispensed with.

 De Facto property settlement after relationship breakdown